PhilippThoelke/eeg-transformer/README.md

 from module import TransformerModule model = TransformerModule.load_from_checkpoint("path/to/model.ckpt")
 ```
-The model's `forward` function takes expects a tensor containing the raw EEG with shape batch-size x time-steps x channels (the batch dimension is optional).
+The model's `forward` function takes expects a tensor containing the raw EEG with shape batch-size x time-steps x channels.
 It will return class probabilities with shape batch-size x num-classes.
 Example with random data:
 ```python
 import torch
 # batch-size=8, epoch-length=320, num-channels=64